GS Holdings To Acquire Integrated Beverage Solutions Group, Octopus Distribution Networks, For S$11.8 Million Expected To Yield Significant Opportu...

-(MENAFN- ACN NewsWire) GS Holdings to Acquire Integrated Beverage Solutions Group, Octopus Distribution Networks, for S$11.8 Million; Expected to Yield Significant Opportunities and Additional financial Benefits
+(MENAFN- JCN NewsWire) GS Holdings to Acquire Integrated Beverage Solutions Group, Octopus Distribution Networks, for S$11.8 Million; Expected to Yield Significant Opportunities and Additional financial Benefits

 - Octopus Distribution Networks is one of the leading integrated beverage solutions group in Singapore, providing brand management, import, export, distribution, logistics and warehousing of alcoholic and non-alcoholic beverages and liquor in Singapore